-In 2012, 18% of Teradata's total spend on office products was on Recycled/Remanufactured items.
-An additional 3% was on items with other green attributes (e.g. Energy Efficient, Refillable, Reduced Harsh Chemicals, etc.).
-14% of the ink and toner cartridges that Teradata purchased in 2012 were considered green.
+In 2013, 16% of Teradata's total spend on office products consisted of Recycled/Remanufactured items.
+An additional 5% was achieved on items with other green attributes (e.g. Energy Efficient, Refillable, Reduced Harsh Chemicals, etc.).
+11% of the ink and toner cartridges that Teradata purchased in 2013 were considered green.

 In addition, Teradata switched from non-recycled copy paper to 30% recycled paper in 2009.
-In 2012, 75% of Teradata's spend on cut sheet paper was considered green.
-This recycled paper usage equates to 234 fewer trees used vs. virgin paper alternative and a net energy savings of 68 million BTUs!
+In 2013, 66% of Teradata's spend on cut sheet paper was considered green.
+This recycled paper usage equates to 202 fewer trees used vs. virgin paper alternatives, a net energy savings of 83 million BTUs and a 16,000 pound reduction in greenhouse gases.